 With the body of evidence supporting the fact that achieving academic success helps build and maintain wealth and opportunity, it is incumbent upon higher education institutions to ensure that students from all socioeconomic backgrounds have equal access to the tools and resources they need to succeed.

 Oftentimes, the worth of community colleges is overlooked in the post-high school education system.
-However, in reality, community colleges are the backbone of higher education, helping to advance students to 4-year colleges and universities as well as earn degrees and complete certificate programs at their institutions.
+However, in reality, community colleges are the backbone of higher education, helping to advance students to four-year higher education institutions as well as earn degrees and complete certificate programs at their institutions.

 Helping Students Overcome Challenges

-These issues have been compounded in the last year during the COVID-19 pandemic.
-Enrollment numbers have decreased in all higher education institutions over the past year.
-Community colleges have experienced a 9.5% decrease in enrollment this spring, which is the same as last fall, according to information from the National Student Clearinghouse Research Center.
+These issues have worsened during the COVID-19 pandemic.
+Enrollment numbers decreased across higher education institutions.
+Community colleges experienced a 4.2% decrease in undergraduate enrollment from the fall of 2020 to the fall of 2022, according to information from the National Student Clearinghouse Research Center.

 Finding Success Through Student Programs